geekbrother/comm-services-playground/Readme.md

 # COMM Services boilerplate

 This is a boilerplate of [COMM project services](https://github.com/CommE2E/comm/tree/master/services) for playground purposes with all dependencies included.

-It tested to be usable on macOS, but Linux OS can be good too.
+It is tested to be built on macOS, Ubuntu, or inside the Docker container.

 ## Why?

 The COMM services have many dependencies and significant time to build the app.

-In case you need to test some of your theory in a small part of the code it can be built and tested using this playground boilerplate.
-Without Docker and long building the whole service app.
+In case you need to test some of your theory in a small part of the code, it can be built and tested using this playground boilerplate.
+Without Docker and long building the whole service app and complicated install scripts.

 ## Requirements

-**Cmake** needs to be installed using the [homebrew](https://brew.sh/).
+`cmake` and `g++` needs to be installed using the [homebrew](https://brew.sh/) command:

+`brew install cmake g++`

-To easily install all dependencies you need [vcpkg](https://vcpkg.io/) C++ dependency manager on your system.
+To easily install all dependencies you need [vcpkg](https://vcpkg.io/) C++ dependency manager installed on your system.

-Before running package bash scripts you need to export `VCPKG` variable containing your vcpkg location by running:
+Before `cmake` you need to export `VCPKG` variable containing your vcpkg location by running:

 `export VCPKG_ROOT="where vcpkg is installed"`.

-After you need to install all dependencies by running `./install.sh` script from the project root directory.

-## Build and run
+## Build and run locally

-To build and run the `main.cpp` you can run `./build.sh`.
+To build and run the `main.cpp` first execute configure command `cmake -B build -DCMAKE_BUILD_TYPE=Release` from the repo's root directory.
+It will configure and install all the dependencies from `vcpkg.json` manifest file.

+Then build using `make -C build -j` command.
+A Binary app will be built in the `bin/testapp`.

+## Build and run inside the Docker

+To build a Docker image you can run:

+`docker build -t testapp .`

-It will build the `testapp` and run it after successfully being built.
+It will create and build the app inside the docker image.
+You can run the app after by running `docker run testapp /opt/tunnelbroker/bin/testapp`.

-## Dependencies included
+## VSCode integration

-- folly
-- boost
-- amqpcpp
-- cryptopp
-- libuv
-- glog
-- aws-cpp-sdk-[core, dynamodb, s3]
+To use IntelliSense, debug and build the app from VSCode you need to install the CMake extension.
+After installation, you need just open the repository directory and VSCode automatically checks the includes.
+You can build and debug without any additional setup steps.